Russia says Donbas separatists ask Putin for military support | DW | 23.02.2022

 Fears that Russia is planning an imminent offensive against its neighbor have heightened after President Vladimir Putin received authorization to use military force outside his country.

-Meanwhile in Ukraine, lawmakers approved President Volodymyr Zelensky's decree imposnig a state of emergency.
+Meanwhile, Ukrainian lawmakers approved President Volodymyr Zelensky's decree imposing a state of emergency.
 The measure allows authorities to impose curfews and restrictions on movement, as well as ban political parties and organizations "in the interest of national security and public order."

+Ukraine's Foreign Minister Dmytro Kuleba requested an urgent meeting of the UN Security Council regarding the appeal of the pro-Russian separatists.

+"Ukraine has requested an urgent meeting of the UN Security Council due to the appeal by Russian occupation administrations in Donetsk and Luhansk to Russia with a request to provide them with military assistance, which is a further escalation of the security situation," Kuleba said on Twitter.

 The White House said in response to the rebels' request that it is an example of "false flag" operations .